SoftwareONE-SAP/meteor-reactable/README.md

 ### config.tableClasses [String | Array | Function]

 The same as `config.classes` except without the default "reactable" class, and it applies to the `<table/>` tag instead.
+Has access to the same props as runs under the same context.

 ### config.id [String]